 In the previous section, we have learned how to build the block and the cryptographic hashing ties into the whole process.
 Here you can see how blockchain uses all these concepts together to preserve the integrity of a full blockchain.

 Imagine a bunch of blocks of transaction data as of the following image.

 In the above images, you can see that block assembles in chronological order.
-Block number one is followed block number two, then block number three, then block number four, and you can continue it as long as you wish.
+Block number one is followed by block number two, then block number three, then block number four, and you can continue it as long as you want.
 Here, you will find that there is a block number field, data field, nonce field, hash value field, and previous field.
 The previous field is corresponding to the hash value field of the previous block.

 We know that every block in a blockchain is cryptographically tied to the next block.
 In the above example, the previous field in block one is zero because the block one doesn't have a previous hash value, so its value is zero.
-In block number two, you will find that there is a hash value in the previous field which references to the previous block hash value.
-This process is continuing till the last block.
+In block number two, you will find that there is a hash value in the previous field, which references to the previous block hash value.
+This process is continuing until the last block.

 Now let's talk about how important it is to have four leading zeroes.
 These four leading zeros are tied to something called difficulty level.
 The difficulty level is something that's tied and built into the blockchain network which determines how difficult it is for you to get the equivalent cryptographic hash for a block.
 In this case, that difficulty level requires us to have a hash that is smaller than what we have in the target.

 For this specific purpose, we will need a target that has at least four leading zeroes.
 For example, if the hash target is 0000a1b2c3d4e5f6, any hash less than or equal to this number is a valid block hash.
 Many hashes would satisfy this requirement, and anyone of those would be valid.
 However, it is a tough task to find such a hash.
 Lesser the hash target, the more difficult it is to find a valid hash.